teamholtz/FastFuels-Python/README.md

 # FastFuels

-3D fuelscapes for the contiguous US
+Python client library for the FastFuels API

 ## Install